José Angel Hernández

 back to top

-Professor Hernández’s research analyzes Mexico’s evolving immigration policies during the nineteenth and twentieth centuries with a particular focus on migrants and Mexican Americans that returned south to settle and colonize the northern frontier.
+Professor Hernández’s research analyzes Mexico’s evolving immigration laws and policies during the nineteenth and twentieth centuries with a particular focus on migrants and Mexican Americans that returned south to settle and colonize the northern frontier.

 His first book, Mexican American Colonization During the Nineteenth Century: A History of the US-Mexico Borderlands (2012) was published by Cambridge University Press and given two book awards – the inaugural William M. LeoGrande Prize for the Best Book on U.S.-Latin American Relations in 2013 presented by “The School of Public Affairs” and “Center for Latin American and Latino Studies” at American University, and the 2013 Américo Paredes Book Award bestowed by the “Center for Mexican American Studies” at South Texas College.